pitdicker/pitdicker.github.io/_posts/2019-12-24-Writing-a-seqlock-in-Rust.md

         loop {
             let seq1 = self.seq.load(Ordering::Acquire);
             if seq1 & 1 != 0 { continue }
-            let result = unsafe { ptr::read_volatile(self.data.get()) };
+            // A volatile read is the best we can do, but still UB. let result = unsafe { ptr::read_volatile(self.data.get()) };
             let seq2 = self.seq.compare_and_swap(seq1, seq1, Ordering::Release);
             // ^-- CHANGED